kubevela/kubevela/docs/en/helm/trait.md

 }
 ```

-## Delete a trait
+## Detach Trait

-Let's have a try removing a trait from the application.
+Let's have a try detach a trait from the application.

 ```yaml
 apiVersion: core.oam.dev/v1alpha2